 If you’re creating your own business, you no doubt have a few skills that are in high demand.
 It might be creating websites, digital marketing, graphic design, accounting, or project management.
 Whatever your expertise, consider selling your skills to companies to make a bit of money on a freelance basis.
 Although this will take time away from your own business, the extra experience will help you to hone your skills and it may help you in the long run.

 I also happen to run a SAAS that helps marketers give their shared links superpowers.
-Check out Linkalytics here.
+You can create a free account and start being more productive: Check out Linkalytics here.

 Got a marketing question?
 Need some direction?
 Book a call with me.